MinaMaherNicola/Portfolio/README.md

 This is my front-end portfolio to showcase my skills as a front-end software engineer.

-My main skill set consists of: HTML, CSS, SASS, JavaScript, ReactJS, Algorithms & DataStructures
+My main skill set consists of: HTML, CSS, Sass, JavaScript, ReactJS, Redux, Redux-Thunk, Context, and Algorithms & DataStructures

 Some additional skill set that does not relate to front end engineering: Python, C#, MongoDB, FLask